Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/01-understanding-file-systems.md

 To keep things tidy and easily accessible, we will create a folder (directory) to keep everything related to this course: the key you will need to log in, your notes, data etc.

-In theory you can make this file anywhere in your file system but we recommend making it inside your Desktop folder, to make it easy to access.
+In theory you can make this folder anywhere in your file system but we recommend making it inside your Desktop folder, to make it easy to access.

 1. **Create the folder** `cloudspan` in your *Desktop*.